-The Little Syndicate is limited to twenty anglers a season, with unlimited fishing on all of the Little Syndicate’s rather lovely waters.
+The Little Syndicate is limited to twenty five anglers a season, with unlimited fishing on all of the Little Syndicate’s rather lovely waters.

 The Little syndicate has exclusive use of a mile of the Wraxall Brook, which is a small tributary of the River Frome in the depths of this beautiful county.
 This is true Lilliput fishing for stunning wild brown trout amongst its tiny riffles, fallen trees, pocket water and larger pools which makes it ideal for ultra-light tackle, even Tenkara.

 This is another classic piece of wild chalkstream fishing, a field away from our famous “Home Beat” another half a mile of fishing, Grayling and Trout..
 We do have the occasional house guest on this beat.

 This will also allow you one day on our “Home Beat” to suit… Wild Brown Trout and Grayling

 This is a carrier, locally known as the “North Stream” only a couple of miles downstream of our Dairy House in West Stafford near Tincleton.